inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 So  after   [downloading ](https://thenounproject.com/browse/icons/term/womans-shirt/) the T-Shirt
 * Select all T-Shirt  paths
 * `Extensions > Ink/Stitch > Tools: Fill> Fill to Stroke`
-* This create a "Centerline" group.
-In there, pick up  paths and construct the outline of the T Shirt (joining nodes or breaking paths).
+* This create a "Centerline" group: in there, pick up  paths and construct the shape (outline) of the T Shirt (joining nodes or breaking paths).
 Keep some additional details if you wish.

-The cloth_line.svg file contains all prepared cloths in the "Clothes" layer and the same tilings again in the "Tilings" layer.
+The cloth_line.svg file contains all prepared cloths in the "Cloths Preparation" layer and the same tilings again in the "Tilings" layer.

 It also contains what you should obtain  at all  steps of the process, up to the final embroidery.